RevealBi/Documentation/en/datasources/oracle.md

 ![Configure Oracle SID mode details](images/enter-oracle-details.png)

-1.  **Data Source Name**: this field will be displayed in the Data Sources list.
+1. 1.  **Default name** of the data source: Your data source name will be displayed in the list of accounts in the previous dialog.
+By default, Reveal names it *Oracle*.
+You can change it to your preference.

 1.  [**Server**](#how-to-find-server): the computer name or IP address assigned to the computer on which the server is running.

 2.  **Port**: if applicable, the server port details.
-If no infomration is entered, Reveal will connect to the port in the hint text (1521) by default.
+If no information is entered, Reveal will connect to the port in the hint text (1521) by default.